China wine growers beat France into second place

 At a global level, wine output fell 4 percent in 2014 to around 279 million hectolitres, OIV said.

-France ranked first by production at 46.7 million hectolitres thanks to good weather while Italy and Spain, which had less favorable conditions, fell back from large volumes the previous year.
+France ranked first by production at 46.7 million hectolitres thanks to good weather while Italy and Spain, which had less favourable conditions, fell back from large volumes the previous year.

 In terms of consumption, Chinese sales dipped 7 percent, hit by a government clampdown on extravagant spending, but Aurand noted that this followed rapid growth since 2000.